Trachinotus rhodopus

-The gafftopsail pompano (Trachinotus rhodopus) is a species of jack in the family Carangidae.
+The gafftopsail pompano (Trachinotus rhodopus) is a species of ray-finned fish in the family Trachinotidae.
 It is found in the eastern Pacific.

 Distribution and habitat

 Gafftopsail pompanos are found in the eastern Pacific.
 Their range extends from Zuma Beach in southern California to Peru and the Galapagos Islands.
 They are more common around the Gulf of California and Peru.

 Description

 The maximum size for this fish is 61 cm but usually grows up to 25 cm.
 It is diamond shaped with yellow fins.
 The colouration of this fish is silver.

 Ecology

 Diet

 Trachinotus rhodopus feeds on invertebrates and fish.